-It’s a shame that travelers tend to be unfamiliar with the many perks they’re entitled to because they think air travel is simply boarding a flight and get to their destination.
+It’s a shame that travelers tend to be unfamiliar with the many perks they’re entitled to, even if they’ve booked cheap airfare.
+They think air travel is simply boarding a flight and landing at their destination.
 Airline perks are those cool, extra services offered by most airlines for a small fee or are complimentary.
 They can make a long or short flight more enjoyable, comfortable, and stress-free.
 Depending on the airline, aircraft, and travel class the perks will vary, but knowing how to get them and which are available to you can make a better in-flight experience.

-Here some airline perks you probably didn’t know about and the carriers that have them!
+Here are some airline perks you probably didn’t know about and the carriers that have them!

 Free booze… it’s what every (adult) passenger dreams of!
 But we’re sorry to say, most airlines only offer free spirits to passengers sitting in first-class.
 However, some carriers such as Lufthansa and Emirates do offer complimentary alcohol on long-haul international flights to passengers in all cabins.
 And United Airlines, American Airlines, and Air Canada are known to offer free beer and wine on select international flights.

 We’ve all been through the struggle of scrambling for books and creating playlists in preparation for a long flight with no internet service.
 But you can put those entertainment worries aside as in-flight wifi is becoming a common amenity of many carriers.
 Wifi is available to passengers at an affordable rate or may even be complimentary.
 Some of the many airlines who include this perk are Emirates, Norweigan Airlines, Turkish Airlines, and China Eastern.

 Still need tickets for your trip?
 Book cheap airfare to get you there!